hydrusnetwork/hydrus/docs/running_from_source.md

 To update, you do the same thing as for the extract builds.

 1. If you installed by extracting the source zip, then download the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) source zip and extract it over the top of the folder you have, overwriting the existing source files.
 2. If you installed with git, then just run `git pull` as normal.
+I have added easy 'git_pull' scripts to the install directory for your convenience (on Windows, just double-click 'git_pull.bat').

 If you get a library version error when you try to boot, run the venv setup again.
 It is worth doing this anyway, every now and then, just to stay up to date.